Table of Contents

-Gearbox systems are becoming more and more popular on touring bikes.
-The most common form of gearbox is the internally geared rear hub, which has actually been available since the late-1800s.
-The earlier ones were a two-speed design, but these days we have the 14-speed Rohloff hub as our benchmark.
+Gearboxes are becoming more and more popular on touring and bikepacking bikes.
+The most common form of bicycle gearbox is the internal gear hub, which has been available since the late-1800s.
+The earlier hubs were a two-speed design, but these days we have the 14-speed Rohloff hub as our benchmark.

 What I want to know is the difference in drivetrain efficiency between gearbox systems.
 With this data, I can then analyse the speed differences between different gearboxes.

-Two different test rigs were setup to measure both internally geared hubs and internal crank gearboxes.
-The pedalling rate was setup at 60 RPM which provided the most consistent data (despite most cyclists pedalling 20%+ faster).
+Two different test rigs were set up to measure both internally geared hubs and internal crank gearboxes.
+The cadence (pedalling speed) was set up at 60 RPM which provided the most consistent data.
 A low-tension lubed chain was used to drive the wheel and the same front chainring was used for each test.

-Two different power rates were tested, 50 watts and 200 watts; the former used to get a sense for the idle losses at the gearbox.
+Two different power rates were tested, 50 watts and 200 watts; the low power was used to get a sense for the idle losses at the gearbox.

 While the data from the graph indicates the drivetrain efficiency for each gear, I’ve averaged out the drivetrain efficiency across each gear range to come up with the following numbers:

 Singlespeed: 97% efficient (Drivetrain loss of 6w @ 200w).

 Rohloff : 94.5% efficient on average across 14 gears (Drivetrain loss of 11w @ 200w)

 Pinion: 90.5% efficient on average across 18 gears (Drivetrain loss of 19w @ 200w).